astronomer/docs/software/deployment-resources.md

 ## Select an executor

-The Airflow [executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/index.html) works closely with the Airflow scheduler to decide what resources will complete tasks as they're queued.
-The difference between executors comes down to their available resources and how they utilize those resources to distribute work.
+The Airflow [executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/index.html) works closely with the Airflow scheduler to determine what resources complete tasks as they queue.
+The main difference between executors is their available resources and how they utilize those resources to distribute work.

-Astronomer supports 3 executors:
+Astronomer supports three executors:

 - [Local executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/local.html)
 - [Celery executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html)
 - [Kubernetes executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html)

-Though it largely depends on your use case, we recommend the Local executor for development environments and the Celery or Kubernetes executors for production environments operating at scale.
+Though it largely depends on your use case, Astronomer recommends the Local executor for development environments and the Celery or Kubernetes executors for production environments operating at scale.

-For a detailed breakdown of each executor, see [Airflow executors explained](https://docs.astronomer.io/learn/airflow-executors-explained).
+For a detailed description of each executor, see [Airflow executors explained](https://docs.astronomer.io/learn/airflow-executors-explained).

 ## Select a resource strategy